Digitally sign your software and code with a trusted Code Signing Certificate

 To collect your code signing certificate, please follow the link you have received in the fulfillment email.

-You must use the same Firefox browser and user profile that you have used during the configuration process.
+You must use the same browser and user profile that you have used during the configuration process.

 Without the private key you cannot use your certificate !